gjinrexhaj/gjinrexhaj/README.md

 Take a look around!
 You can find all of my personal programming projects on this Github.

 - 🔭 I’m currently working on a fractal generator app built in Java, as well as a graphing calculator in Python
 - 🌱 I’m currently learning vanilla Java (as well as swing and awt), and Python.
-Possibly looking into learning Kotlin and maybe C++
+Possibly looking into learning C & C++

 <!--
 **GjinRexhaj/GjinRexhaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.